 Figure 4.1.
 Illustration of the QM/MM concept.

 A QM/MM system could be built for each inhibitor based on a snapshot of the MD simulations for more detailed studies on the thiol-Michael reactions.
 The frame should be selected such that the positions of the reactive moieties are close to the TS geometries, meaning the current MD simulations would need to be extended to sample these configurations.
 More accurate reaction profiles for the reactions could then be calculated, which would allow for the verification of the participating base, the illumination of the roles of specific residues near the binding site, and also the location of TS structures.
 Once the TS structures of the Cys481 thiol additions/eliminations to the inhibitors are identified, the calculated kinetic parameters could be compared to the experimentally measured RT of the inhibitors for verification.
 The variations in reaction for different warheads could also be examined through structural modification of the warheads.

+What about elaborating further on your ideas about the conformational change that might occur before the adduct is deprotonated

 Selectivity of Inhibitor 9 for BTK

-The structural features responsible for the apparent kinase selectivity of 9 for BTK over other kinases could potentially be studied from a comparison of the binding of 9 to other kinases following the examination of the binding site effects.
-The QM/MM systems could be constructed readily from the widely available X-ray crystal structures of the unbound proteins.
-The approach developed would serve as the foundation for future studies of the selectivities of other inhibitors, providing a broader evaluation of the factors that influence selectivity.
+Finally, the types of computational approaches developed here for BTK could be extended to investigate why 9 displayed selectivity for binding to BTK over other kinases.
+The QM/MM systems necessary for such a study could be constructed readily from the available X-ray crystal structures of the unbound proteins.
+Studies of the selectivities of 9 and other inhibitors would providing detailed information about the factors that influence the kinase selectivity of Michael acceptors, which is crucial for their safe use as covalent drugs.

 REFERENCES